leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 ### Faster Fulfilment and More Completed Deliveries

-[**Scheduling and route optimization software**](https://elogii.com/blog/scheduling-and-route-optimization-software/) takes a granular approach to how you manage delivery logistics.
+[**Scheduling and route optimization software**](https://elogii.com/blog/scheduling-and-route-optimization-software/) take a granular approach to how you manage delivery logistics.

 That means you can go into as much detail as you want when planning your delivery schedules.

 For example, besides setting the date and time of each delivery, you can set its service time.

-Which means you have control over how much drivers spend with the customer.
+This means you have control over how much drivers spend with the customer.

 But you can also add driver shifts, lunch breaks, or refueling stops.

-Plus, the software calculates time in transit.
+Plus, the software calculates the time in transit.

 So you’ll have access to more accurate estimated times of arrival (ETAs).